 Photocredit: Steve Spring –Marine Photo Bank

 STOP PLASTIC AND TEXTILE SMOG EMISSIONS (MICROPLASTIC AND MICROFIBRE POLLUTION)

-WHY: Our washer and dryer lint is a source of pollutants into water bodies.
+WHY: Greywater is a source of pollutants into water bodies.

 HOW: Laundry textile waste (lint) is a resource that will contribute to generating jobs and ocean restoration while producing valuable products and multiple revenue streams.

 WHAT: PTSECLS, a new venture that works jointly with governments, brand and industry programs to design and implement a closed-loop, lint recovery and re-utilization system.

 When we wash our clothing, most lint ends up in the sewage through the water discharge.
 Scientists have confirmed that household washing machines are a significant source of recently termed “plastic smog,” microplastic pollution detected on ocean shorelines worldwide.
 On average, hundreds of thousands of microplastic fibres -such as bits of polyester and acrylic smaller than the head of a pin- can be discarded by one single synthetic item during one wash.

 Marine life ingests these microplastics and microtextiles and perish.

 Fish that ingest plastic microfibres may end up on our plates.

 Additionally, after we throw the lint captured by our dryer in the garbage, they are sometimes incinerated.
 Other dryer machine lint ends up in landfills from where it can get airborne and pollute the air, land and reach waterways.

-PROVIDES a scientific, integrative and regenerative Plastic and Textile Smog Emissions Closed Loop System.
+PROVIDES a clear, integrative and regenerative Plastic and Textile Smog Emissions Closed Loop System.

 PREVENTS “plastic and textile smog” from polluting Our Ocean and contaminating the Seafood web.

 2017 Presenter at the Think Beyond Plastic New Plastics Economy Investor Forum & Innovation Showcase.
 New York City

 2016 Honorable Mention in Think Beyond Plastics competition in the category Most Innovative, Emerging Business

 Plastic and Textile Smog Emissions Closed Loop System Technology and Service Providers

 David Bromley Engineering Ltd., a company with 40 years of expertise in industrial site reclamation and sustainable community development.
 DBE is also a well-regarded company for its expertise in water recovery and reuse technology.